-If they were to produce a Wolfblood film, would you like to appear in it?
+If there was to be a Wolfblood film, would you like to be involved?

-Of course, we actually spoke about it while we were filming and we thought it would be great to do one where are they are ten/fifteen years on.
-You never know it might get written, maybe by a cast member or somebody, you never know.
+Of course, we actually spoke about it while we were filming and we thought it would be great to do one about where they are 10/15 years on.
+You never know, it might get written, maybe by a cast member or somebody… you never know.

-What have you been up to since leaving the show?
+What have you been up to since leaving Wolfblood?

 I’ve done a lot.
 I’ve kept up with my hobbies a lot.
 I did a play about a samurai bunny rabbit which involved a lot of stage combat with Katana Japanese sword fighting, so I’ve kept up with a lot of stage combats that help me with the RSC.
 I like horse riding and sports, so I’ve just been doing workshops and classes and things like that.

-Can you tell us about the play you appeared in, Snow in Midsummer?
+Can you tell us about performing on stage in Snow in Midsummer?

 It was based on a modern adaptation of a Chinese classic play about a wrongly executed young woman who was wrongly accused of a murder she didn’t commit.
 It was a fantastic production, nothing like the RSC I’d ever seen before.
 Greg Doran, the artistic director, said it was a really big production.
 I played a young frustrated people’s liberation army officer and an east end type town worker, both characters were really fun to play.

-What did you think of Stratford-Upon-Avon and had you visited before?
+The play ran in Stratford-Upon-Avon, what did you think of the area and had you visited before?

 No, I hadn’t visited before, it’s a lovely little town, but I think I’m too much of a city boy.